waikato-datamining/image-dataset-converter/plugins/get-email.md

                         None)
   -w POLL_WAIT, --poll_wait POLL_WAIT
-                        The poll interval in seconds (default: 60.0) -F PLACEHOLDER, --from_placeholder PLACEHOLDER
+                        The poll interval in seconds (default: 60.0) -O, --poll_once       Polls the mailbox only once rather than continuously.
+                        (default: False)
+  -F PLACEHOLDER, --from_placeholder PLACEHOLDER
                         The optional placeholder name to store the FROM email address under, without curly brackets. (default: None)